sourabh-burnwal/sourabh-burnwal/README.md

 - 👋 Hi, I’m @sourabh-burnwal
-- 👀 Interested in Data Science, Machine Learning, specifically Computer Vision
+- 👀 Interested in MLOps, Infrastructure, and Computer Vision
-- 🌱 Currently learning Data Engineering, and MLOps
+- 🌱 Currently working in MLOps
-- 💞️ Looking to collaborate on exciting Computer Vision projects
+- 💞️ Looking to collaborate on exciting MLOps projects
 - 📫 How to reach me: ping me on LinkedIn

 <!---